ariyachlt/Intro_IM/finalProject/journal.md

 </p>

 **Interactions** \
 The movement of the two cars will be controlled by buttons (switches).
 Each car will be controlled by two switches such that the car only moves forward if the two switches associated with the car are pressed alternately.
 This means that I will require four switches total.
 Information about the status of each switch will be sent to processing to tell the cars to move.
 Since switches will have to be pressed alternately, I will also need to store information on which switch was previously pressed for each car to ensure that the car does not move if one button is pressed twice.
+To ensure that the interaction is comfortable for the players, I will also need to tkae into consideration the placement ofthe switches.
+The tentative placement plan is shown below: